nexus

 1. Git-based (always available) -- Commits and diffs from the session window

-2. Claude session data (opportunistic) -- Parsed from ~/.claude/ if available
+2. AI session data (opportunistic) -- Parsed from tool-specific directories if available

 3. Manual notes -- nexus note "message" for your own context